-El Pipila is led by a trio of women, mother Guadalupe Guerrero and her two daughters Brenda & Alejandra.
+El Pípila is led by a trio of women, mother Guadalupe Guerrero and her two daughters Brenda & Alejandra.

-More about Guadalupe
+More About Guadalupe

 Guadalupe Guerrero, also known as Lupe, was born in Acámbaro, a small city in the Mexican state of Guanajuato.
 Since she was a child, Lupe was fascinated by the flavors of her hometown.
 She remembers fondly watching the neighbors come out in the evening with their tortilla making machines and comales to prepare the evening meal.
 Those delicious aromas and flavors are still part of Lupe’s essence today.